jun159/android-interview-questions/README.md

     * onStart()
     * onResume()
 3. Paused state
-  *
+  * When user is not interacting with screen but screen is still visible to user
-  * onPause() - Pause activity first
+  * onPause()
-  * onStop() - After pausing, it will stop the activity
 4. Stop state
-  *
+  * When activity is not visible, but still in memory
+  * onStop() - Only after pausing, it will stop the activity
-4. Let's say we want to go back to our app
+4. We want to go back to our app
   * onRestart()
   * onStart()
   * onResume()
-5. Let's say we want to go back to previous activity (close current app)
+5. We want to go back to previous activity (close current app)
-  * onPause() - Pause activity first
+  * onPause()
-  * onStop() - After pausing, it will stop the activity
+  * onStop()
-  * onDestroy() - Only when activity is stopped, destroy the activity
+  * onDestroy()
+6. Destroy
+  * Activity is no longer in memory
-6. When app is killed, it needs to create the activity again (Same as step 2)
+  * When app is killed, it needs to create the activity again (Same as step 2)
   * onCreate()
   * onStart()
   * onResume()

 <p align="center"><img src="https://github.com/jun159/android-interview-questions/blob/master/assets/activity_lifecycle.png" height ="600"></p>

-#### Define all Android application components
+### Define all Android application components
 1. Activities
    * Represents a single screen with a user interface
    * Handle the user interaction on phone screen